michael71/Lanbahn-Spark/README.md

 <pre>
 1) lanbahn hardware with Spark Core (see http://www.lanbahn.net/spark )
 2) "firmware_A121.bin" installed on Spark Core
-and, if you want to have a fast response to commands:
+3) adapt the config file lb2spark.json which defines the mappings between Lanbahn commands and command for the sparks and, if you want to have a fast response to commands:
-3) a spark-server in your local network (see documentation on http://docs.spark.io/ )
+4) a spark-server in your local network (see documentation on http://docs.spark.io/ )
 </pre>